pixix4/ev3dev-lang-rust/README.md

     docker run --rm -v $PWD:/build/ -w /build pixix4/ev3dev-rust \
             cargo build --release --target armv5te-unknown-linux-gnueabi
     ```
-    The `--release` flag is optional.
-However, it can speed up the execution time by a factor of 30.

-    The target binary is now in `target/armv5te-unknown-linux-gnueabi/release/{application_name}`

     If you use the direct method you will notice that each build gets stuck at `Updating crates.io index` for a long time.
 To speed up this step you can use the vendoring machanic of cargo.
     ```bash